-Items Sta Deviation and causes of deviation from Corporate Social Responsibility Best-Practice Principles for TWSE/TPEX Listed Companies Yes No Summary (Note 2) the natural environment and devoted in achieving the objectives for sustainable environment when conducting business activities and internal management.
-The Company has complied with relevant regulations to protect social welfare and international convention for human rights, such as gender equality, work rights and prohibition against discrimination.
-The Company will enhance the transparency disclosing corporate social responsibility information.
-II.
-Wheter the Company set up a dedicated (or concurrent) corporate social responsibility promotion unit which is authorized by the board of directors to be managed by the high-level management and reports to the board of directors? ✓ II.
-The general manager's office is the dedicate (concurrent) unit to be in charge of promoting corporate social responsibility.
-Regarding the economic, environment and social issues resulted from the business activities, the board of directors authorized the senior management to handle and report to the board of directors about the implementations.
+Items atus of operation (Note 1) Deviation and causes of deviation from Corporate Social Responsibility Best-Practice Principles for TWSE/TPEX Listed Companies Yes No Summary (Note 2) I. Has the Company established and promoted a sustainable development governance structure and set up a dedicated (or non-dedicated) unit for the promotion of sustainable development, and has the Board of Directors authorized the senior management to handle relevant issues and does the Board supervise the state of affairs with respect to the preceding?
+I. The general manager's office is the dedicate (concurrent) unit to be in charge of promoting corporate social responsibility.
+Regarding the economic, environment and social issues resulted from the business activities, the board of directors authorized the senior management to handle and report to the board of No material deviation exists.